 You can import premade CAD files and prepare geometry for simulation directly into CENOS.

-Select geometry building approach
+Select the geometry-building approach

 Click on the Folder icon to select and import CAD files.

-Create Air Box
+Create an Air Box

-Create air box automatically.
+Create an air box automatically.

 - Select all - Selects all volumes or boundaries available for selection.